Chapter 4 : La Rafle

 For the first time in months, he lets his thoughts wander to his friends in Caen.
 Would he still be free if his family had not fled to Paris, thinking they'd be safer there?
 Would he be sleeping on a proper bed?
 Would his little brother been born alive instead of dead?
 Would he have dared kiss Johanna, like he'd wished to do for so long, but never had the guts to?

-Everything is quiet, a comfortable silence (for the first time in weeks) floating in the room, when an owl swoops onto the windowsill, waiting to be allowed access.
+Everything is quiet, a comfortable silence floating in the room, when an owl swoops onto the windowsill, waiting to be allowed access.
 Jean, distracted by the noise of ruffled feathers, rushes to the window and lets the owl in.
 He has barely detached the letter from the owl's leg that it has already disappeared back where it came from.

-Jean paces back and forth, reading the letter attentively, while everyone else in the room turns to him expectantly.
+Jean paces back and forth, reading the letter attentively, while the two girls in the room turn to him expectantly.
 There is a collective groan as Jean's face falls slowly, his eyes progressing down the page.

 Then he crumples the parchment and throws it to the floor as he stalks out of the room, furious.

-"Right," she clears her throat loudly, barely hiding her amusement.
-"Cher Monsieur Marchais, after our latest meeting with your group it has come to our knowledge that some of your elements are very valuable assets, and in these respects we wish to see them integrate the Ministerial Squadron in Paris.
-Please transmit this information to Mademoiselle Alban, who is required to Apparate to the Ministry Headquarters in four days.
+Camille has the letter in hand by then and begins reading it out loud, a crease gradually forming between her eyebrows.
+"Cher monsieur Marchais, after our latest meeting with your group it has come to our knowledge that some of your elements are very valuable assets, and in these respects we wish to see them integrate the Ministerial Squadron in Paris.
+Please transmit this information to mademoiselle Alban, who is required to Apparate to the Ministry Headquarters in four days.
 Having searched through her antecedents, we consider that she will make a very suitable teacher, and, as it happens, the school we have arranged for her to attend also hosts a German military casern.
 Mademoiselle Alban will receive further information upon her arrival."

-Astrid pales as she realises what the letter means: she is being sent directly into the wolf's mouth, launched head-first into a Nazi nest, and this prospect terrifies her.
+Johanna pales as she realises what the letter means: Astrid is being sent directly into the wolf's mouth, launched head-first into a Nazi nest.

 "The letter is signed Paul Goldberg, Ministre de la Magie," Camille concludes.
-"Do you need help to pack?"
+"Merde, no wonder Jean is furious, apparently Goldberg behaved like a tool towards Astrid when they met."

 "The class you will be teaching has twenty-five students, aged six to twelve.
 The levels vary, of course, but you'll find that they're a fairly homogenous group," the principal smiles as Astrid lets her eyes trail around the bright room.
 "I wanted to thank you, you know, for accepting the job so promptly.
 The Academy seemed to say you were extremely competent, so it's a stroke of luck for us to have you this soon."